BlackRubick/BlackRubick/README.md

 ---

 <div align="center">
-  <sub>🎯 "Success is built on determination and passion." - BlackRubick</sub>
+  <sub>🎯 "Success is built on determination and passion." - Cesar Gomez</sub>
 </div>